What is Photography?

 1. Get professional photography experience

 You’ll need to show your prospective clients what you can do, and working alongside a professional photographer is a great way to get some experience and start to build a portfolio.
-Check out what other photographers in Kenya have developed their businesses.
-Eugene Mbugua worked as a photographer’s assistant while starting his own business.
+Farren worked as a photographer’s assistant while starting her own business.

 1. Invest in a website